From the Beginning

 God’s three great feasts, pesakh (Passover), shavuot (Weeks) and sukkot (Tabernacles), had been pilgrimage feasts that had held Judaism together by encouraging aliyah, ascent toward Jerusalem, by living in Judea.
 In the absence of the Temple, the pilgrimage feasts became home feasts again, celebrated at home and in synagogues.

 God in his mercy willed that even the Jews who rejected Rabbi Yeshua could still have the Eternal Election as the inner core of their Rabbinic Jewish faith.
-The three major Rabbinic Jewish denominations, Orthodox, Conservative, and Reform Judaism, all teach that God chose Abram Gen 12:1 the Hebrew Gen 14:13, and all Israel at Mt.
+The three major Rabbinic Jewish denominations, Orthodox, Conservative, and Reform Judaism, all teach that God chose Abram Gen 12:1 the Hebrew Gen 14:13, and the whole people Israel at Mt.
 Sinai Ex 24:7.
 This entails a personal obligation for each descendant of Abraham.
 The prophet Amos emphasizes this, as the Lord says, “Behold, I am setting a plumb line in the midst of my people Israel” Amos 7:8.
-Observant Jews today read the Torah and the Talmud and the Shulkhan Arukh, discerning God’s law and keeping it as best they can.
+Observant Jews today read the Torah and the Talmud and the Shulkhan Arukh, together with their rabbis discerning God’s law and keeping it as best they can.